sghpjuikit/player/README.md

 - Crisp images in any size.
 Images load quickly and don't cause any lag (not even the big ones), images around 5000px are handled just fine, apart from the inevitable memory footprint.

-Platforms: Built on Java (thus possibility to use an nearly any desktop system), actively tested on Windows and Linux.

 ## Screenshots

 <details>